How to Hide or Unhide Copilot Button on Windows 11

 This is the easiest way to manage the button for everyday users.

 - Open the Windows Settings app.
-You can do this by clicking the Start menu and selecting Settings, or by pressing the Windows key + I on your keyboard to launch the Settings app.
+Click the Start menu and select Settings, or press the Windows key + I.

 - Click on Personalization in the left menu.